Sabal, Sabal serrulata, Serenoa repens

 Saw palmetto, shrub palmetto, dwarf palm

-The saw palmetto tree is native to North America.
-It grows 4–10 feet tall.
-This depends
+tree native to the southeastern U.S..
+It grows 4 to 10 feet tall.
+This depends on

-on its region.
+region.
 The medicinal part is the ripe, dried berry.
-It’s also called Sabal
+It’s also called Sabal fructus.

 Medically valid uses